TechLancaster/tl-website/README.md

 - A light PHP framework called [Silex](http://silex.sensiolabs.org/)
 - [Bootstrap Sass](https://github.com/twbs/bootstrap-sass) on the front
 - Scraping the [community calendar](https://www.google.com/calendar/embed?src=6l7e832ee9bemt1i9c42vltrug%40group.calendar.google.com)
+- Mocks and assets are in the /assets directory, using the following fonts:
+    - Lato Regular
+    - Lato Light
+    - Lato Light Italic
+    - Oswald Regular

 As you can see, this repo is pretty bare.
 These are not set in stone.
 Yet...